Between Roof & Floor for Thailand Biennale, Chiang Rai 2023

 View Map

-In the context of contemporary gallery spaces, the typical white cube gallery, with its disconnection from any exterior context, seems to be able to accommodate various kinds of artworks.
-However, this sterile white cube also becomes limiting for other kinds of work.
-With this, various contemporary works depart from the standard white cube gallery and, instead, embed themselves into the mundane spaces of everyday life.
+Disconnected from any external context, a typical contemporary white cube gallery seems to be able to accommodate a wide variety of artworks.
+Yet this sterile space also becomes limiting for other kinds of work.
+As a result, various contemporary works depart from the standard white cube gallery and embed themselves into the mundane spaces of everyday life.

-Following all(zone)'s interest in local practice and the usage of minimum material and architectural elements to create a comfortable living condition in a tropical climate, an alternative space is proposed for hosting and creating artworks that is in-between the controlled white cube and the uncontrolled outdoor space.
-The space is essentially a pavilion (or Sala ศาลา in Thai), the original typology of gathering spaces in tropical climate conditions.
-Also as an in-between indoor and outdoor space, the open platform allows for maximum connection to the surrounding rice field.
+With our interest in local practices and the usage of minimum material and architectural elements to create a comfortable living condition in tropical climate, an alternative space is proposed for hosting and creating artworks that is in-between the controlled white cube and the uncontrolled outdoor space.
+The space is essentially a pavilion (or Sala ศาลา in Thai), the original typology of gathering spaces in tropical climatic conditions that acts as an in-between indoor and outdoor space that allows for maximum connection to the surrounding rice field.

-The pavilion's structure is based on the typical light structural system of local greenhouses, allowing it to be built with ease in a remote place using the most basic construction method.
-At the same time, the proportion of the space pays homage to Louis I. Kahn’s renowned Kimbell Art Museum (1972).
+The pavilion's structure is based on the typical light structural system of local greenhouses that can be easily built in a remote place using the most basic construction method.
+The proportion of the space pays homage to Louis I. Kahn’s renowned Kimbell Art Museum (1972).

 During Thailand Biennale, Chiang Rai 2023, the pavilion hosted artworks of Nigerian-American artist and poet Precious Okoyomon.
 After the Biennale, the pavilion became a permanent structure for the Chiangrai Contemporary Art Museum (CCAM).